-While the undersigned admits that, given the amount of time respondent's benefits were used out of state, respondent possibly knew at some point that they should report and apply for residency in another state, it is important to remember that "possible" is an evidentiary threshold far below "clear and convincing".
-Clear and convincing evidence requires something more, some piece of evidence that clearly elevates respondent's actions from a mere failure to report a location change into something clearly malicious.
+It is possible that, given the amount of time Respondent's benefits were used out of state, Respondent possibly knew at some point that they should report and apply for residency in another state, it is important to remember that "possible" is an evidentiary threshold far below "clear and convincing".
+Clear and convincing evidence requires something more, some piece of evidence that clearly elevates Respondent's actions from a mere failure to report a location change into something clearly malicious.
+As Respondent reported their Residency status at application, the undersigned is hesitant to find anything but an agency error in the current case.

 This does not require evidence that proves maliciousness and intent beyond a reasonable doubt, but something more is required nonetheless.
-In the current case, all the Department has proven is that respondent did not report.
-There is no IPV absent a showing that respondent was actually living in the state in question and intentionally failed to report.
-There is no evidence that clearly supports a finding that there was intent to commit an IPV, versus a respondent who, for instance, simply forgot her obligation.
+In the current case, all the Department has proven is that Respondent did not report.
+There is no IPV absent a showing that Respondent was actually living in the state in question and intentionally failed to report.
+There is no evidence that clearly supports a finding that there was intent to commit an IPV, versus a Respondent who, for instance, simply forgot her obligation.
 As such, the Administrative Law Judge declines to find an IPV in the current case.

-This is of course, assuming that respondent had a requirement to report a change, is liable for recoupment, or was overissued benefits as a result of a loss of residency status.
-In the current case, the Department has only provided one exhibit, a statement of where respondent's benefits were used, to show respondent's intent to move out of state; however, the undersigned does not believe this exhibit meets the clear and convincing evidence standard required to find an overissuance in this matter.
+This is of course, assuming that Respondent had a requirement to report a change, is liable for recoupment, or was overissued benefits as a result of a loss of residency status.
+In the current case, the Department has only provided one exhibit, a statement of where Respondent's benefits were used, to show Respondent's intent to move out of state; however, the undersigned does not believe this exhibit meets the clear and convincing evidence standard required to find an overissuance in this matter.